What is the Institutional Review Board?

 Does my project need reviewed?

-The Lakeland College Institutional Review Board (IRB) must review and approve all "research" involving "human subjects" that is carried out by members of the college community, their research collaborators, and other "guest" researchers seeking to conduct research on human subjects at Lakeland College.
+The Lakeland University Institutional Review Board (IRB) must review and approve all "research" involving "human subjects" that is carried out by members of the college community, their research collaborators, and other "guest" researchers seeking to conduct research on human subjects at Lakeland University.
 The following definitions and guidelines are provided to help you determine if your work requires IRB review and approval.